Chengdu: Theater

 The saying "Shu opera towers above all other performances in the world" reflects the achievement of Sichuan opera and Zaju (an ancient form of comedic drama involving dancing, singing, poetry, and miming).
-In the city, the first named opera "Bullfighting" was written in the Warring States period.
-The first detailed recorded opera was staged in the royal court of Shu Kingdom during the Three Kingdom period.
+In the city, the first opera, "Bullfighting," was written in the Warring States period.
+The first detailed opera was staged at the royal court of the Shu Kingdom during the Three Kingdoms period.
 China's first clearly recorded Zaju was also performed in Chengdu.
 Tombs of witty Han dynasty poets were excavated in Chengdu.
 And face-changing masks and fire breathing remain hallmarks of the Sichuan opera.

 Language

-The native language in Chengdu is Sichuanese, otherwise referred as Sichuan dialect.
-More precisely, "Chengdu Dialect" (成都话/成都方言) is widely used in lieu of "Sichuanese" due to the largely different accents of Sichuanese speakers residing elsewhere.
+The native language in Chengdu is Chengdu dialect, a form of Sichuanese.
+The Chengdu dialect has been influential in Chinese comedy and rap music.